Format for High Skim Value

 Italics

 Italic font styling is not very easy to spot.
 So, it is usually used to draw attention to a particular word or phrase to signal its relative importance.
-For instance, you might thank someone very much (emphasizing “very”) or
+For instance, you might thank someone very much (emphasizing “very”) or to set apart book or movie titles.

 Keep it Simple